-V. RELATED WORK
+VI.
+RELATED WORK

 Host classification.
-Several works [40], [41] attempt to identify the CCA used by a given end-host, such as a web server, often by actively influencing its traffic and monitoring the host's reaction.
+Several works [49], [50] attempt to identify the CCA used by a given end-host, such as a web server, often by actively influencing its traffic and monitoring the host's reaction.
 In this paper, we are interested in a passive method that may lie in a far-removed network router.

 Offline classification.
-Several works [24]-[26] assume that they can monitor in an offline manner all of the packets on both the forward packet path and the reverse ACK path.
-This paper does not assume access to the reverse path.
-In contrast, DeePCCI [27] does not need to monitor the reverse path.
+Several works [23]-[30] assume that they can monitor offline all the packets on both the forward packet path and the reverse ACK path.
+We do not assume access to the reverse path, due to potential routing asymmetry, and do not assume a full offline access to all of the flow's packets.
+On the other hand, our methodology does not enable us to provide fine-grained estimations of the CCA parameters.

+DeePCCI [31] does not need to monitor the reverse path.
 It relies on a novel and fully generic classification approach that can handle any CCA.
 DeePCCI appears to be the state of the art in the literature, and we compare against it.

 Online classification.
-In [28], the authors introduce an original way of leveraging programmable dataplanes.
+In [32], the authors introduce an original way of leveraging programmable dataplanes.
 To our knowledge, it is the only paper in the literature that focuses on practical online classification at high line rates.
 However, it assumes additional hardware, and the accuracy of its CNN-based algorithm drops significantly when it needs to handle more than two CCAs, as would be expected in practice.

 Enforcing fairness.
-In [34], the authors use programmable switches to classify flows into CCA families, e.g., modeling whether they are loss-based, delay-based, or both.
+In [38], the authors use programmable switches to classify flows into CCA families, e.g., modeling whether they are loss-based, delay-based, or both.
 Then, they group flows in buffers accordingly.
 They show a significant gain in fairness.
 However, they do not try to provide an exact CCA classification, and can classify in the same family two loss-based CCAs with significantly different aggressiveness.